 Visitors straying off Facebook and others may wonder why I maintain a personal blog and website

-without any apparent associated monetizing effort.
+without any apparent associated monetizing effort or even focus.
 This section should shed some light

 on my reasons and my hope.

 Ever since social media and mobile apps "perfected" people have more or less